Steve House (climber): Alpine climbing

-Steve established, with various partners, new routes on the Alaska Range’s smaller peaks including the East Face of the Moose’s Tooth (with Mahoney and Gilmore) and Mt Bradley (Twight and Carpenter) and made the first repeat of the 1972 southeast pillar of Mt Dickey (Hollenbaugh).
+House established, with various partners, new routes on the Alaska Range's smaller peaks including the East Face of the Moose's Tooth (with Mahoney and Gilmore) and Mt Bradley (Twight and Carpenter) and made the first repeat of the 1972 southeast pillar of Mt Dickey (Hollenbaugh).

-As a mountain guide Steve executed first guided ascents of Peak 11,300 and the Moonflower Buttress of Mt Hunter.
+As a mountain guide House executed first guided ascents of Peak 11,300 and the Moonflower Buttress of Mt Hunter.